sahil-rajput/Candice-YourPersonalChatBot/README.md

 # BradBot
 Your personal ChatBot.

 This project runs a chat bot in a browser from your laptop.
-The chat bot uses the machine learning library SpaCy and can also learn user defined responses to phrases
+The chat bot uses the machine learning library SpaCy and can also learn user defined responses to phrases.

 The app uses the package flask to serve the chat bot as a web aplication.